 Review Panel The Chief Executive Officer, Principal, and Compliance Manager must be a part of the review of this Policy Purpose To ensure the School has processes in place for the receipt of complaints, grievances and compliments.
 Scope Relates to students; staff; parents; key stakeholders RANGS Manual 3.9 Management & Operation Policy The School views complaints, as well as compliments and other constructive feedback as a way of creating opportunities for the school to improve its services and prevent future problems.
-Therefore, this policy is readily available upon request in person or via email or mail.
+This policy is readily available upon request in person or via email or mail.
 It is also able to be downloaded from the school's website.
-There are various levels at which complaints can be received or made and these may include, but are not limited to: Protection of Children and Young people Anti Discrimination Other Alleged breach of Legislation, Policy, Procedure or Contract Other Suggestions and Complaints The School has implemented specific policies in regards to the first 2 categories listed above and these policies and procedures and listed delegates should be followed accordingly.
+There are various levels at which complaints can be received or made and these may include, but are not limited to: • Protection of Children and Young people (Policy 5.1.1) - This policy must be referred to with regards to i) any complaints and allegations made concerning reportable conduct or reportable convictions of staff members, trainers or volunteers ii) any allegations concerning risk to the safety, wellbeing or welfare of a young person. • Anti-Discrimination (5.3.5).
+Other Alleged breach of Legislation, Policy, Procedure or Contract.
+Other Suggestions and Complaints.
+The School has implemented specific policies in regards to the first 2 categories listed above and these policies and procedures and listed delegates should be followed accordingly.
 For other matters of complaint or grievance other associated policies should be consulted (ie WHS policy, Harassment Policy etc) and then this policy shall act as a generic cover for all complaints or grievances not already addressed.
 A suggestion or complaint can be lodged by any person who is a user or potential user of The School services including a student, a parent or caregiver or other community member.
 The suggestion or complaint can be about any aspect of the service provided or not provided, the behaviour or decisions of current students and staff, or about workplace practices, policies or procedures.
 In the initial form complaints should be forwarded to the Principal.
 If the complaint is in regards to this person, or the Principal deems it necessary, the complaint should be forwarded to the Chief Executive Officer of Kiama Community College Inc. Except if the matter is serious and warrants investigation, attempts should be made to resolve the problem at the earliest possible opportunity.
-We suggest the following; The receiver of the complaint should: allow the party to state the cause of their concern exchange facts and beliefs clarify events listen apologise for any behaviour that may have distressed the other party consider all points of view in the matter A suggestion, complaint or allegation can be made orally or in writing.
+We suggest the following; The receiver of the complaint should: allow the party to state the cause of their concern exchange facts and beliefs clarify events listen apologise for any behaviour that may have distressed the other party consider all points of view in the matter.
+A suggestion, complaint or allegation can be made orally or in writing.
 If oral, it may need to be put in writing and assistance will be provided if needed.
 It is preferable but not essential that it includes the complainant's name and signature.

-After the complaint has been received the Principal will then decide between options: 1.
-Dismiss the complaint as the matter refers to a decision in accordance with existing policy, procedure, legislation or monitored best practice.
-2. Conclude that the complaint has been substantially resolved through the discussions regarding the complaint 3.
-Undertake a systems improvement 4.
-Negotiation 5.
-Investigation After the resolution of the complaint the Principal should contact the complainant in writing to notify them of the outcome.
+After the complaint has been received the Principal will then decide between options:

+- 1. Dismiss the complaint as the matter refers to a decision in accordance with existing policy, procedure, legislation or monitored best practice.

+- 2. Conclude that the complaint has been substantially resolved through the discussions regarding the complaint.

+- 3. Undertake a systems improvement.

+- 4. Negotiation.

+- 5. Investigation.

+After the resolution of the complaint the Principal should contact the complainant in writing to notify them of the outcome.